 - The original recipe uses peanuts but here I have added cashew nuts.
 You can use either of them.
-Both peanuts and cashew nuts can also be used.
+A combination of peanuts and cashew nuts can also be used.

-- For gluten-free Kung Pao cauliflower use gluten-free bread crumbs or roasted chickpea flour and replace soya sauce with tamari.
+- For gluten-free Kung Pao cauliflower use gluten-free bread crumbs or roasted chickpea flour.
+Also, replace soya sauce with tamari.

 - You can also make Kung Pao broccoli or Kung Pao tofu by following the same recipe.